lcn2/polite.english.words/README.md

 ## Q: What if I find a misspelled word in your list?

-**A**: Keep in mind that accept a wide variety of English language spellings, including those spellings commonly used in England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, Canada 🇨🇦, Australia 🇦🇺, New Zealand 🇳🇿, United States 🇺🇸, etc.
+**A**: Keep in mind that we accept a wide variety of English language spellings, including those spellings commonly used in England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, Canada 🇨🇦, Australia 🇦🇺, New Zealand 🇳🇿, United States 🇺🇸, etc.

 You may find English language spellings that are not preferred in your region but are elsewhere in the English world in common use.
 Please do not try to change the spelling of such words.